 Don’t know how I feel about the Wii novelty controllers.
 It’s tough getting used to this whole Wiimote/Nunchuk combo.
 When I first started playing Dead Rising: Chop Till You Drop

 , I was finding that I could NOT get my gun site to aim at the zombies…and then suddenly realized after two days that it was because I was trying desperately to line up my sites using the thumb stick on the Nunchuk, while the hand holding the Wiimote was laying lazily in my lap!
 I’m not all that into having to point and aim the Wiimote at the screen all the time while controlling my characters movement with the Nunchuk.
 It’s like playing a light gun game and a standard 3rd

 person shooter at the same time.
 And unfortunately, this particular game doesn’t have an option to use the old Gamecube controller like some games do.
-I miss the simply days of a black shaft you pulled on and a little orange rosebud you pushed repeatedly for some action.
+I miss the simple days of a black shaft you pulled on while pushing a little orange rosebud repeatedly for some action.
 I’m referring to the Atari 2600 joystick, of course.